 Our Austin allergists diagnose all types of asthma, including:

-- Exercise-induced asthma—caused by physical activity
+- Exercise-induced —caused by physical activity

 Causes and triggers

 While we do not know exactly what causes asthma, certain risk factors and triggers have been identified.
 They include: family history, history of allergies, respiratory infections, smoke, weather changes, pollen count or air pollution.
-The most common cause of asthma is allergies.
+The most common cause is allergies.

 Wheezing is the most common symptom most people with asthma experience.
 Symptoms also include: tightening or pain in the chest, shortness of breath and a chronic cough.
 Sometimes, a child’s only asthma symptom will be coughing.